bretcope/bret.codes/_posts/2015-07-20-schyntax-part-2.md

                     lastKnownRun: info.ScheduledTime);
 {% endhighlight %}

-> If you've never run the task before, `info.ScheduledTime` will be `default(DateTime)` which tells Schtick "I have no information to give you."
+> If you've never run the task before, `info.ScheduledTime` will be `default(DateTimeOffset)` which tells Schtick "I have no information to give you."
 Therefore, there's no need to special case the first run of a task.

 The above code, in plain English, means: "run `DoSomething()` every hour, but if an event gets skipped because the app was down, then run it right away when the app finishes restarting as long as it finishes restarting within 30 minutes of the scheduled event time."